Harriet Wakeman

 Harriet is an experienced and highly sought after public inquiry and inquest practitioner.

 Harriet is described in the leading legal directories as being an “extremely strong practitioner” with “significant experience in major inquests” who is “steeped in the law” of inquests and inquiries.
 She is “intellectually rigorous”, “exceptional in mastering large volumes of material (including complex technical evidence), and her research skills are second to none”.
 In addition, “her written submissions are superb – detailed and compelling” and “watertight”.
+She “really knows her way around inquests and inquiries”.
 Her work is “of the highest quality” and “her attention to detail and recall of facts is incredible.
 She has an immense work ethic, and is confident and conscientious”.
 She is also a “talented advocate, having great attention to detail and providing great submissions”.
+In her public inquiry and inquest work, “ Harriet is very impressive in gaining a complete mastery of a large range of material.
+She becomes an impressive expert on the technical aspects of a case.”

 Harriet has extensive experience as counsel to inquiries and counsel to inquests, as well as experience acting for core participants and interested persons.
 She has appeared in many of the major public inquiries and inquests over the past five years.
 Harriet acts for bereaved families, government departments and other interested persons, as well as acting as counsel to the inquest and inquiry.